 I was hoping the book would fail to provide me with a suitable recipe.
 But in this I was foiled.
 A recipe for plum pasties with almond cream leapt up from the index and my heart skipped a beat.

 Rhubarb and Almond Cream Pasty Pie

 OK, no need to panic.
 In my usual style, I would adapt the recipe.
-My mother had made a recent delivery of some rhubarb from her garden (for some reason our plot seems incapable of growing any), so I would substitute that for the plums.
-I would add some grated white chocolate to the pastry, some orange zest to the almond cream and most importantly of all I was going to make one large pie, not six individual pasties – I really just didn’t have the time to faff around.
-My concession to the pasty would be to crimp the edges of the pie in true pasty style – hence the name pasty pie.
+My mother had made a recent delivery of some rhubarb from her garden.
+For some reason our new plot seems incapable of growing any.
+So no sweat, I would substitute rhubarb for the plums.
+I also added some grated white chocolate to the yoghurt pastry and some orange zest to the almond cream.

 So how did it all work out?
 It was pure heaven and although you couldn’t expect an angel to bring this down from on high during Lent, it sent CT and I into raptures.
 It was a truly indulgent dessert.
 I’ve not made pastry with white chocolate and yogurt before, but I will most certainly be doing it again.
 The rhubarb cut through the rich creamy filling and it all hung together very nicely.

 If you don’t fancy clotted cream, custard or any other type of cream would be grand too.

 It just so happened that I’d recently had delivery of a bag of Rodda’s goodies which I’d won in their #crownyourpuds competition for my Chocolate Pots.
 So to crown my rhubarb and almond cream pasty pie, sat a dollop of Cornish clotted cream.
 Show me a pudding that isn’t improved by clotted cream and I’ll eat it, quipped CT – a man after my own heart.

 - Chocolate pavlovas with roasted rhubarb & rhubarb curd